darraghdog/rsna/README.md

 ### Data set up
 Clone repo https://github.com/darraghdog/rsna and set the location as `ROOT` directory in script `run_1_prepare_data.sh`.
 This will create the required folders.

 ### MODEL BUILD: There are three options to produce the solution.
 1) very fast prediction
     a) runs in a few minutes
     b) uses precomputed neural network predictions
-2) ordinary prediction
+2) single run on all training data
-    a) expect this to run for 1-2 days
+    a) expect this to run for 2 days
-    b) uses binary model files
+    b) produces single fold from scratch
 3) retrain models
-    a) expect this to run about a week
+    a) expect this to run about 10 days on a single node
     b) trains all models from scratch
-    c) follow this with (2) to produce entire solution from scratch
+    c) makes full bagged submission prediction.

 ### 3. Retrain models